 Qualification Systems

-Qualifications are what we call the methods you use to determine if someone is eligible for a game beyond just their availability.
-You can use one or more of these methods to determine if an official is not only available for a game but qualified and/or certified to work a certain game level or type.
-There are 3 main systems you can utilize to help you automatically determine qualifications.
-These systems will filter your list of available officials when using either auto-assign or manual-assign methods.
+Qualifications are what we call the methods assignors, schedulers, and administrators use within their officiating organization to determine if someone is eligible to be assigned to a game beyond just their availability.
+Officiating organization administrators, schedulers and assignors can use one or more of these methods to determine if an official is not only available for a game but qualified and/or certified to work a certain game level or type.
+There are 3 main systems that can be utilize to help automatically determine qualifications.
+These systems will filter the list of available officials when using either auto-assign or manual-assign methods.
 If necessary, any of the methods can be overridden by a scheduler via the manual-assigning methods.

 Block Systems

 Block Systems are the easiest method to set up, but using them extensively may require a lot of assignor maintenance to keep them up to date.
-The Block Systems will quite simply allow you to block an official from working a certain league, game level, team, location, or position so that they cannot be assigned to a game that is utilizing one of the blocked items.
-To use this system, you'll need to enable Features #4 through #9 in your System Settings, as desired.
-You will then be able to utilize the block systems, which will be located under Administrative Forms.
+The Block Systems will quite simply allow schedulers, assignors, and administrators to block an official from working a certain league, game level, team, location, or position so that they cannot be assigned to a game that is utilizing one of the blocked items.
+To use this system, an officiating organization administrator must enable Features #4 through #9 in their System Settings, as desired.
+Users will then be able to utilize the block systems, which will be located under Administrative Forms.

 Manual Ranking System

 This system is great for organizations with numeric certifications or rankings to qualify and sort their officials.
-This system will allow you to assign a numeric value to each official using any number you desire.
-You can then edit your Positions List to specify the minimum (or maximum) value required to be eligible to work that specific position.
-To utilize this system, you'll need to enable it via Feature #39 in your System Settings and set your desired preferences along with that feature.
-You can then edit the Manual Rankings assigned to each individual user and then finally edit the Positions List to specify what the minimum (or maximum) value is required for each position in your system.
+This system will allow officiating organization schedulers, assignors, and administrators to assign a numeric value to each official using any number desired.
+Officiating organization administrators can then edit their Positions List to specify the minimum (or maximum) value required to be eligible to work that specific position.
+To utilize this system, officiating organization administrators must enable it via Feature #39 in their System Settings and set their desired preferences along with that feature.
+They can then edit the Manual Rankings assigned to each individual user and then finally edit the Positions List to specify what the minimum (or maximum) value is required for each position in their system.

 Contact Group Restrictions